rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 # URL of the tar file
 URL="<https://git.rnp.br/redes-abertas/lab/-/archive/main/labs-main.tar?path=<lab-name>>"

-# File name to save
+# Name of the file to save
 FILENAME="lab-main.tar"

-# Directory where to unpack the files
+# Directory to decompress the files to
 DEST_DIR="./"

 # Download the file